Ramineni Foundation Awards

-The Ramineni Foundation was founded in 1995 by the children of the late Ramineni Ayyanna Choudary in Cincinnati, Ohio, USA for the purpose of protecting and promoting the monumental heritage of Indian culture and the ideals of Hinduism.
+The Ramineni Foundation was founded in 1995 by the children of Ramineni Ayyanna Choudary in Cincinnati, Ohio, United States, for the purpose of protecting and promoting the monumental heritage of Indian culture and the ideals of Hinduism.
 In addition, the primary mission of the foundation is to facilitate the valiant, relentless and altruistic efforts of all those high priests drawn from a cross-spectrum of fields in arts, science and humanities.

 History

 Ramineni Ayyanna Choudary, after whom the foundation and the awards were named, was born on 1929-10-12 in Brahmanakoduru, Guntur district, Andhra Pradesh, India to Veeriah Choudary and Kanya Kumari.
 He completed his school education in Guntur District and obtained a postgraduate degree in mathematics from Banaras Hindu University.
 Until 1955 he worked as a teacher in Palaparru and Movva.
 He left for the United States in 1955, and completed his master's degree in economics and finance followed by a doctorate from the University of Minnesota.
 During this time, he founded the Hindu Association of Minnesota to promote Hindu culture and civilisation and organised Hindu festivals & social activities regularly.
 He worked as a professor at Northland College in Ashland, Wisconsin, and Xavier University in Cincinnati, Ohio (1963–1973).
 He took early retirement from his job in order to devote his time to social and cultural activities, and to raise his children.
 He established Downtown Property Management in Cincinnati, a real estate business now managed by his sons.

 He married Suguna in 1967 and gave birth to 6 children – Dharmapracharak, Saradha Devi, Satyavadhi, Brahmananda, Vedacharya and Harischandra.

 He established Sangeeth Sahitya Samskrithi Hindu Dharma Nilayam and dedicated it to Indian fine arts.
 He developed agricultural activities and also established Hindustan Therapeutics at Hyderabad to supply high-quality, cost-effective veterinary medicines and feed supplements to farmers.

 On the occasion of his 70th birthday, his children started the Ramineni Foundation in India on 1999-10-12.

 Choudary died on 2000-04-24 in Cincinnati Ohio.